Rifat-Alam521/Facebook_home_page_frontend_Design-using-html-css/README.md

 # Facebook_home_page_frontend_Design-using-html-css
-This is for same as fb home  frontend design using html and css only. there is a zip file  all images is there some of them i use some of them may i not used.
+This is  same as fb home  frontend design using html and css only. there is a zip file  all images is there some of them i use some of them may i not used.